IFSA/Alliance: Shanghai - International Business in China

-Study abroad with the Alliance in Shanghai, China!
-Pursue your academic interests and earn 15 credits in international business and economic development at the heart of China's commercial and finance center.Complement your coursework with visits t... read more
+Study abroad with the Institute for Study Abroad in Shanghai, China!
+Pursue your academic interests and earn 15 credits in international business and economic development at the heart of China's commercial and finance center.Complement your course... read more

 My Chinese improved extremely fast.
 I know that I will certainly work in Shanghai sometime in the future.
 A student - Wellesley College View Entire Review

 I learned the Chinese culture and language, to live in Shanghai, to learn how to enjoy the little things, and to have fun.
 A student - Brandeis University View Entire Review